California Legislation Center//

 MORE 'TRANS' FOR CHILDREN

-AB 727 by Democrat Party Assemblyman Mark Gonzalez + 4 other Democrats would promote transsexuality to millions of schoolchildren by requiring a pro-transsexuality suicide hotline number to be imprinted upon all student ID cards in grades 7-12
+AB 727 by Democrat Party Assemblyman Mark Gonzalez + 4 other Democrats would promote transsexuality to millions of schoolchildren by requiring a pro-transsexuality suicide hotline number to be imprinted upon all student ID cards in grades 7-12, including at private schools.

 Status | Votes: AB 1084 has been sent to the Assembly Health Committtee after its March 25 passage in the Assembly Judiciary Committee (voting yes were all the Democrats; voting no was Republican Kate Sanchez; there were no votes recorded for Republicans Diane Dixon and Bill Essayli).

-by Democrat Party Assemblywoman Dawn Addis proposes to rename the State Dept. of Public Health's current "Transgender, Gender Nonconforming, and Intersex Wellness and Equity Fund" as "the Two-Spirit, Transgender, Gender Nonconforming, and Intersex (2TGI) Wellness and Equity Fund," and redirect its grant work toward "asylees and immigrants" and "transitional-age 2TGI youth"
+AB 1487 by Democrat Party Assemblywoman Dawn Addis proposes to rename the State Dept. of Public Health's current "Transgender, Gender Nonconforming, and Intersex Wellness and Equity Fund" as "the Two-Spirit, Transgender, Gender Nonconforming, and Intersex (2TGI) Wellness and Equity Fund" to receive taxpayer-funded appropriations to fund “TGI-serving organizations” to get to “asylees and immigrants” and “transitional-age 2TGI youth” (TGI = “transgender, transsexual, gender-diverse, and intersex”).

-SB 59 by Democrat Party State Senator Scott Wiener and other Democrats in the "LGBT+ Caucus" would eliminate public information on "all filed petitions for a change of gender and sex identifier," instead keeping them secret, and permitting lawsuits to financially destroy dissent.
+SB 59 by Democrat Party State Senator Scott Wiener and other Democrats in the "LGBT+ Caucus" would eliminate public information on "all filed petitions for a change of gender and sex identifier," for the purpose of keeping children's "sex changes" hidden from their parents.
+The bill also permit lawsuits to financially harm anyone disclosing the information.

 "This bill would also authorize a petitioner who has been harmed by a disclosure or continuing disclosure of confidential information in violation of these confidentiality requirements, as specified, to, commencing 6 months after the effective date of this act, bring a civil action against the private person or entity that caused the harm.
 The bill would require a private person or entity found liable to pay actual damages or liquidated damages, punitive damages, and reasonable attorney’s fees and costs, as specified."

-SR 22 by Democrat Party State Senator Scott Wiener + 5 other Democrat Party "LGBT+ Caucus" members is a Senate resolution that would proclaim "Transgender Week of Visibility" March 24-28
+SR 22 by Democrat Party State Senator Scott Wiener + 5 other Democrat Party "LGBT+ Caucus" members is a Senate resolution that would proclaim "Transgender Week of Visibility" March 24-28.
+This resolution does not go to the Assembly or the governor.

 Status | Votes: On March 24, this pro-everything-transsexual resolution was adopted by the State Senate (voting yes were 26 of 30 Democrats, voting no was Republican Tony Strickland, not voting was every other Republican and 4 Democrats)